 Most Apple products come with a one-year limited warranty that covers hardware failures and manufacturing defects, and up to 90 days of complimentary technical support.
 To extend your coverage further, Apple offers AppleCare+ or the AppleCare Protection Plan.
-With added initial cost, deductibles, and varying prices across the Apple product lineup, is AppleCare+ worth it?
+With the added initial cost, deductibles, and varying price points across the Apple product lineup, is AppleCare+ worth it?

 AppleCare+ coverage varies slightly depending on your territory.
 For example, AppleCare+ with theft and loss coverage is unavailable outside of the United States and Japan.
 Before purchasing AppleCare+, you should look into the exact terms of coverage in your country because of these variations.

 The standard warranty that comes free with your device is simply a limited warranty, the which is very common for consumer devices.
 This warranty guarantees that the product will work as expected for up to a year, or two years for the Apple Watch Edition.
 If something materially breaks within that timeframe, and it is through no fault of the user, Apple will fix it free of charge.